-The Board of Directors, which met twelve times in 2004, has five principal committees: the Executive Committee, the Audit Committee, the Nominating and Personnel Committee, the Stock Option Committee and the Community Interaction Committee.
+The Board of Directors, which met twelve times in 2005, has five principal committees: the Executive Committee, the Audit Committee, the Nominating and Personnel Committee, the Stock Option Committee and the Community Interaction Committee.

 The Executive Committee, composed of eight Director members, oversees the management policies and affairs of the Bank.
-This Committee met twenty-four times in 2004.
+This Committee met twenty-four times in 2005.
 The current members of the Executive Committee are Robert H. Gaughen, Jr., James V. Consentino, Marion J. Fahey, Ronald D. Falcione, Kevin W. Gaughen, Robert A. Lane, Warren B. Noble and Jacqueline M. Youngworth.

 The Nominating and Personnel Committee, composed of five Director members, oversees matters pertaining to the nomination of Directors and officers and other personnel and compensation matters.
 A copy of the charter of the Nominating and Personnel Committee was attached to the proxy statement for the fiscal year ended December 31, 2003.
-This committee met four times in 2004.
+This Committee met two times in 2005.
 The current members of the Nominating and Personnel Committee are: James V. Consentino, Marion J. Fahey, Donald M. Tardiff, M.D., Howard M. Berger and Jacqueline M. Youngworth.
 The Board of Directors has determined that all current members of the Nominating and Personnel Committee are independent, as that term is defined by applicable rules of the NASDAQ.
 The Nominating and Personnel Committee is authorized to retain advisers and consultants and to compensate them for their services.
-During 2004 the committee retained an independent consultant for the purpose of reviewing Senior Executive compensation structures.
-This committee makes recommendations to the full Board of Directors for nominations for Directors to be elected at each Annual Meeting of Stockholders and considers stockholder proposals for such nominations.
+This Committee makes recommendations to the full Board of Directors for nominations for Directors to be elected at each Annual Meeting of Stockholders and considers stockholder proposals for such nominations.
 For information regarding procedures for submitting stockholder proposals, see "STOCKHOLDER PROPOSALS."

 The Audit Committee, composed of five Director members, approves the Bank's annual audit, retains the Bank's external and internal auditors and presents the audit report to the Board of Directors.
-This committee met four times in 2004.
+A copy of the charter of the Audit Committee was attached to the proxy statement for the fiscal year ended December 31, 2003.
+This Committee met five times in 2005.
 The current members of the Audit Committee are Marion J. Fahey, Stacey M. Page, Joseph A. Ribaudo, CPA, Donald M. Tardiff, M.D. and Geoffrey C. Wilkinson, Sr. The Board of Directors has determined that all members of the Audit Committee are "independent" and "independent of management," within the meaning of applicable rules of the Securities and Exchange Commission and the NASDAQ Stock Market, and that Mr. Ribaudo, the Chairman of the Audit Committee, is an "audit committee financial expert" as that term is defined by the Securities and Exchange Commission in light of his experience as a certified public accountant.

 The Stock Option Committee, composed of six Director members, meets as appropriate to review and administer the Bank's Stock Option Plans pursuant to their terms.
-This committee did not meet in 2004.
+This Committee did not meet in 2005.
 The current members of the Stock Option Committee are Howard M. Berger, Stacey M. Page, Edward L. Sparda, Donald M. Tardiff, M.D., James R. White and Jacqueline M. Youngworth.

 The Community Interaction Committee, composed of six Director members, formulates and reviews Bank policies and practices relating to community reinvestment efforts.
-This committee met three times in 2004 and the current members are Ronald D. Falcione, Robert H. Gaughen, Jr., Julio R. Hernando, Warren B. Noble, Edward L. Sparda and Geoffrey C. Wilkinson, Sr.
+This Committee met four times in 2005 and the current members are Ronald D. Falcione, Robert H. Gaughen, Jr., Julio R. Hernando, Warren B. Noble, Edward L. Sparda and Geoffrey C. Wilkinson, Sr.